Jimmy Hollywood: Production

-Robbie Robertson created music for the film and produced the soundtrack, with Howard Drossin providing additional music.
+Robbie Robertson created music for the film and produced the soundtrack with Howard Drossin providing additional music.

 Reception

-Rotten Tomatoes give the film a 28% approval rating from a sample of 25 reviews, with an average rating of 4.1/10.
+Rotten Tomatoes gave the film a 28% approval rating from a sample of 25 reviews, with an average rating of 4.1/10.
 Roger Ebert gave the film 21/2 stars out of 4.
-Ebert praises the actors "who find the right tone for the material", but criticize the plot, which "weighs them down".
-He concludes "Here are characters who might have really amounted to something, and we can see the movie dying right under their feet."
+Ebert praised the actors "who find the right tone for the material", but criticize the plot, which "weighs them down".
+He concluded "Here are characters who might have really amounted to something, and we can see the movie dying right under their feet."

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
 Produced on a budget of $30 million, the film made less than $4 million in ticket sales.